One year history of an erythematous, mildly pruritic rash on the chest and breasts

 Program Director: Annette LaCasse DO

-Submitted on: Mar 12, 2017
+Submitted on: March 12, 2017

 CHIEF COMPLAINT: Erythematous and mildly pruritic rash on central chest and bilateral breasts.

-Signs and symptoms: A 29-year-old Caucasian female presented with chief complaint of an erythematous and mildly pruritic rash localized to bilateral breasts and present for approximately one year.
+CLINICAL HISTORY: A 29-year-old Caucasian female presented with chief complaint of an erythematous and mildly pruritic rash localized to bilateral breasts and present for approximately one year.
 The patient denied any recent infections, new medications, or exacerbating factors.
 She denied any other constitutional symptoms including but not limited to fever, chills, and night sweats.
 She did admit to a long-standing history of smoking but stated that she is in the process of cessation.
 Patient reported exacerbation of skin lesions with sun exposure.
+Patient had been previously treated with topical combination hydrocortisone and lotramine, as well as topical clotrimazole/betamethasone diproprionate ointments with no improvement.

 PHYSICAL EXAM: